-I am so excited to share the secret side hustle project I've been working on in my spare time this year.
-I decided to start an Amazon FBA private label side hustle this year!
+I am so excited to share the secret side hustle project I’ve been working on in my spare time this year.
+I decided to sell Amazon FBA private label products as a side hustle this year!

 Because there is so much to write about, I’m going to be breaking this down into multiple blog posts.

 I’ve been creating and designing my own physical line of products that are going to be available for purchase on Amazon.
 You might be wondering why I wouldn’t want to create and sell products on my own website, but I’ll get to that below.